 For additional recovery, transfer the supernatant to a fresh BSA coated 15 mL tube.
 Pipette up and down vigorously to disperse fat layer.
 Centrifuge at 450 x g for 10 min at room temperature.
 Aspirate the supernatant, leaving a small amount of media in the tube to avoid aspirating the cell pellet.

-Aspirate the aqueous layer tube with original pellet.
+Aspirate the aqueous layer from the tube with original pellet.

 Add 10 mL DMEM/F12 to tube with original pellet and transfer to the second tube.
 Pipette vigorously to combine and resuspend the two pellets.